Anne Louise Certain Scruggs

 As a publicist, Louise’s writings – some signed, and some anonymous – about Flatt & Scruggs began surfacing in a number of places, including album liner notes (Foggy Mountain Banjo and Folk Songs of Our Land) and the song and picture folios that the group issued.
 She also had an article published in the Tennessee Folklore Society Bulletin called “The History of the Five-String Banjo,” which naturally extolled Earl’s role in the instrument’s revived popularity.

 In 1962, Flatt & Scruggs received their biggest dose of publicity when they performed the theme music for a new television program, The Beverly Hillbillies.
 Louise was initially opposed to the idea.
-She had worked hard to build the band’s reputation in the folk music world and was fearful that their affiliation with the sitcom could undermine her efforts.
+She had worked hard to build the band’s reputation in the folk music world and was fearful that their affiliation with a sitcom with the word “hillbillies” in its title could undermine her efforts.
 CBS network executives eventually persuaded her otherwise, and soon the duo was making regular guest appearances on the top-rated program.
 So on board with the show did Louise become that she suggested the group record the show’s theme song for release as a 45-rpm single.
 The song shot to the top of the Billboard country music charts, landing at the #1 position.
 It was the first and only time a bluegrass song has held this distinction.

 The group prospered financially.
 They were second in sales at Columbia Records, outsold only by Johnny Cash.
 A Time magazine article from 1960 reported that Flatt and Scruggs each cleared $100,000, after expenses.
 Adjusting for inflation, that figure today would be nearly a quarter of a million dollars.

 By the mid-sixties there were signs of discontent.
 Earl embraced the new directions of the band, but Lester felt ill at ease.
-With the addition of several of Earl’s children to the band’s recordings, Lester began to feel squeezed.
+With the addition of Earl’s sons, Gary and Randy, to the band’s recordings, Lester began to feel squeezed.
 In 1969, the duo parted ways.

 The Scruggses didn’t miss a beat.
 Earl formed a new group, the Earl Scruggs Revue.
-It included three of the couple’s sons – Gary, Randy and Steve – and combined bluegrass, rock, folk, country, and gospel music.
+It included the couple’s sons – Gary and Randy, and later Steve – and combined bluegrass, rock, folk, country, and gospel music.
 Louise promoted them much as she had the old Flatt & Scruggs group, but opened a lot of new doors as well.
 The act was booked on college campuses, large nightclubs, and was featured on festivals with rock bands.
 For two years in a row, the Revue was the number one college act, eventually bumped to the number two spot by Elton John.

 – Gary Reid is a bluegrass music historian, journalist, producer, and actor based in Roanoke, Virginia.